Scope

 Middle grade includes early chapter books and is for an audience from about 6-12 years of age.

-Young adult overlaps somewhat with middle grade and is aimed at an age range of about 11-18 years old.
+Young adult overlaps with upper middle grade and is aimed at an age range of about 11-18 years old.
+The only YA books we currently include are also tagged as middle grade.

 Each annotation includes the target audience age.
 Of course age ranges are a rough guide and it’s important to keep the individual reader in mind.
 In some countries what we would consider middle grade is called young adult or, conversely, what we think of as YA would be published as middle grade.
 The annotations address this issue.